GLOBAL THEATRE WORKSHOP

 What happens when artists converge in the virtual space to tell stories?
 The powerful vortex of the collective imagination may be as transformative.
 When using new technology, the leap is how to innovate artform.

-As part of Velocity Lab 2012, an Anglo-American ensemble engaged in workshops experimenting with telepresence in live theatre.
+In 2012, an Anglo-American ensemble engaged in workshops experimenting with telepresence in live theatre.
 British actors gathered at Google Campus London while American actors converged at NYU’s Tisch School of the Arts.

 Jonathon Ward used improvisational games to guide talent and provide structure.
 Ward: “In doing the improv with this technology…you, the actors, control the close-up, the long shot, etc. In effect, you’re the editor.
 You’re making the shot.
 Even in terms of the environment you’re in, you can change the camera angle.
 You can move the camera up so it’s looking down on you.
 You can put the camera below you so it’s looking up.
 You can change the lighting and the location.
 All of [these variables] turn the actor into the director, the lighting person and the photographer.
 It is a lot of responsibility.”

 Stage I: Who Are You?